 The CML LCA method-available in SolidWorks' Sustainability analysis-is an LCA method that is designed to be applied during the embodiment design phase.
-SolidWorks, a commonly used computerassisted drawing program, includes this sustainability tool that uses a modified CML method to quantify the estimated environmental impact of CAD models [16,24].
+SolidWorks, a commonly used computerassisted drawing program, includes this sustainability tool that uses a modified CML method to quantify the estimated environmental impact of CAD models (Guinée et al., 2002; SolidWorks, n.d.).
 The modified CML LCA has four output indicators: carbon footprint, energy consumption, air acidification, and water eutrophication.
 After a model or assembly is created in SolidWorks, the user can specify the material, manufacturing method and location, use phase, and disposal method for each component.
-SolidWorks Sustainability (SWS) offers the ability to view the relative impact variation caused by changing any of user-specified inputs listed above.
-A SolidWorks assembly model is created for product in the SDR, or sourced from websites such as GrabCAD [25].
+SolidWorks Sustainability (SWS) offers the ability to view the relative impact variation caused by changing any of userspecified inputs listed above.

+A SolidWorks assembly model is created for product in the SDR, or sourced from websites such as GrabCAD (Stratasys, n.d.).
 Each product component, within the assembly, is assigned a material, manufacturing method and location, use location, use phase, and life expectancy.
 For each product, the SDR records the CML output indicators.
 Additionally, the SWS program calculates the weight of each component via model geometry and material density.
 The SWS estimated part weights are used to populate the component weights in the product schema if the product is not physically available for part weighing.